310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}
 {% bubble Madara %}
-Yep, I’m gonna stop you right there.
+Yep, I’m gonna stop you riiight there.
 You can sometimes be really hard on yourself, y’know.
 You don’t need to tell me who you are.

-I have a great memory, and it’s my job to know everything about anyone who’s involved with Kanata-san, so.
+I have a great memory, and it’s my job to know eeeverything about anyone who’s involved with Kanata-san, so.

 Needless to say, I know who *you* are… Morisawa Chiaki-san~♪